data-orb/dataorb-server-setup/play-DEPRECATED/README.md

 To initiate a new instance from the beginning:

-* Add location for DHIS 2 instance in nginx dhis config
+* Add location for DataOrb instance in nginx dhis config

 * Restart nginx